thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 This protect does automate the deployment in [Lab 4](https://github.com/IBM/cloud-native-starter/blob/master/workshop-one-service/4-kubernetes.md) of the authors microservice of the Cloud Native Starter workshop [Deploying Java Microservices to Kubernetes on IBM Cloud](https://github.com/IBM/cloud-native-starter/tree/master/workshop-one-service) to a free Kubernetes cluster on IBM Cloud.

-That are the steps it automates:
+That are the steps the toolchain automates:

 * Build the container for the authors microservice
 * Save the container in the IBM Cloud Registry